 Return to Sao Miguel

-A late-morning flight brings us back to Sao Miguel, the largest island in the archipelago.
-Upon arrival, we transfer to the lakeside town of Furnas, a 19th-century spa village nestled in a huge caldera.
+We then transfer to the lakeside town of Furnas, a 19th-century spa village nestled in a huge caldera.
 The active landscape here houses many fumaroles and several hot springs known for their medicinal waters.

-This afternoon, you are free to relax and explore Furnas and its attractions on your own, including Terra Nostra, one of Portugal's most beautiful parks featuring a thermal swimming pool and more than 2,000 species of trees.
-You can also visit the serene Lagoa das Furnas, one of three main crater lakes on Sao Miguel, or stop by the town's other well-known thermal pools at Poca da Dona Beija.
-In fact, Furnas contains a plethora of mini-geysers, hot springs, and other geologic wonders sprinkled around the village.
-Among them are thermal pockets used to make Furnas's famous, cozido - a slow-cooked stew made in pots heated in the ground by volcanic steam.
+This afternoon, you may have time to relax and explore Furnas and its attractions on your own, including Terra Nostra, one of Portugal's most beautiful parks featuring a thermal swimming pool and more than 2,000 species of trees.
+Furnas contains a plethora of mini-geysers, hot springs, and other geologic wonders sprinkled around the village.
+Among them are thermal pockets used to make Furnas' famous, cozido — a slow-cooked stew made in pots heated in the ground by volcanic steam.
+This evening, we have the chance to try cozido de Furnas at our farewell dinner, where we raise a glass to our time together and our magnificent adventure here in the Azores.

 Departure